Shipping a Pet Overseas from the United States

 Authentication of the USDA certificate forms may be required by the country to which you will be traveling with your pet.
 Check with the embassy before arrival.

-If required, go to the Department of State’s Office of Authentications
+The certificates are authenticated by the Department of State’s Office of Authentications

 600 19th Street, NW